spraakbanken/swell-project/Normalization_guidelines.md

 ### Definition

-The minimal target hypothesis is a rendering of the learner expression in a form that is correct with respect to orthography, spelling, morphology and syntax, while changing as few tokens as possible, and not changing the meaning, pragmatics or style. _Lexical choice?_
+The minimal target hypothesis is a rendering of the learner expression in a form that is correct with respect to orthography, spelling, morphology and syntax, while involving as few changes of tokens as possible, and as little change of meaning, pragmatics or style as possible. _Lexical choice?_

 Examples: